July 26, 2017

 Interns worked with students in the LeAP program to assemble teacher appreciation bags, which included rulers, notebooks, writing utensils and other back-to-school items.
 Other interns and students participated in a basketball tournament meant to inspire teambuilding and promote physical health.

 Another group of interns teamed up with students to participate in an interactive seminar that displayed methods of urban farming.
-The lecturer, Electra Jarvis, Founder of Green Food Solutions, brought hydroponic gardens of lettuce and kale that can be kept on building rooftops or indoors.
+The lecturer, Electra Jarvis, Co-founder of Green Food Solutions, brought hydroponic gardens of lettuce and kale that can be kept on building rooftops or indoors.
 Students planted seeds into new hydronic pods and harvested fresh greens from previously planted pods.
 The purpose of this lesson was to show how locally grown food can be sustainably accessed in areas that do not have farm land, such as cities.

-“Urban farming is important because people in cities can have access to fresh, locally sourced food just by establishing a simple rooftop garden,” said Electra Jarvis, founder of Green Food Solutions.
+“Urban farming is important because people in cities can have access to fresh, locally sourced food just by establishing a simple rooftop garden,” said Electra Jarvis, Co-founder of Green Food Solutions.
 “Given the concrete jungle we live in, it is important to teach people that you can deliver fresh food without the need for soil.
 This is one way we can easily contribute to sustainable environmental stewardship.”

 DDC and LeAp’s partnership with District 9 stretches back to March 2014 and the inaugural Young Engineers Program, which supports Mayor de Blasio’s after school initiative for middle school students.
 DDC also works with the DOE and DYCD to facilitate a wide range of hands-on STEAM-related programs, all designed to increase early learning opportunities in science, technology, engineering, art/architecture and mathematics fields.
 Last year’s Community Service Day was held in the same location.